-1) Jobs and Internships* – full-time jobs during the summer and part-time jobs during the school year (after your first year) give you two summers and four semesters to try out different practice areas/settings.
-The Researching Employers section will help you indentify employers you should seek out for employment both during and after law school.
+- Jobs and Internships: Full-time jobs during the summer and part-time jobs during the school year (after your first year) give you two summers and four semesters to try out different practice areas/settings.
+The Researching Employers section will help you identify employers you should seek out for employment both during and after law school.

-2) Externships** – externships give you the opportunity to work for a legal employer over the summer or during the school year for credit.
-After your first year, you are eligible for judicial externships; once you’ve taken 51 credit hours, you are eligible for your 711 license, which opens up an even greater range of externship opportunities.
-For more information on Loyola’s externship program, check out the Externship section of our website.
+- Externships: Externships give you the opportunity to work for a legal employer over the summer or during the school year for credit.
+After your first year, you are eligible for judicial externships; once you’ve taken 43 credit hours, you are eligible for your 711 license, which opens up an even greater range of externship opportunities.
+Learn more about Loyola’s externship program here.

-3) Volunteer Work – if you don’t feel comfortable adding a part-time job to your commitments during the school year, or if you need to take a job in a less interesting area to earn money but still want to get experience serving a specific population or issue, look for opportunities to volunteer with organizations that serve the population or issue you are interested in.
-A good start for identifying volunteer opportunities are to look at the programs that offer “bite-sized” time commitments to practicing lawyers – often they are set up to handle lots of volunteers with limited availability – check out the “Shorter Time Commitment” opportunities in the Chicago Bar Foundation’s excellent publicationhttp://www.chicagobarfoundation.org/images/stories/Pro-Bono/pro_bono_opportunities_guide.pdf.
-Also check out www.illinoisprobono.org for listings of volunteer opportunities.
+- Volunteer Work: If you don’t feel comfortable adding a part-time job to your commitments during the school year, or if you need to take a job in a less interesting area to earn money but still want to get experience serving a specific population or issue, look for opportunities to volunteer with organizations that serve the population or issue you are interested in.
+Check out Illinois Legal Aid Online for listings of volunteer opportunities.
 Finally, be sure to get in touch with Mary Bird, Loyola’s Director of Public Service Programs, to find out about opportunities for volunteer work during law school.

-5) Extra Curricular Activities – Loyola has a variety of student groups that focus on specific areas of practice, you can find the list of organizations here, but bear in mind that different groups are more active is some years than others, depending on student interest and leadership.
+- Extra Curricular Activities: Loyola has a variety of student groups that focus on specific areas of practice.
+You can find the list of organizations here, but keep in mind that different groups are more active is some years than others, depending on student interest and leadership.
 If a group that you are specifically interested in hasn’t been very active recently, get involved and get it going again.

-7) Certificate Programs – Loyola offers certificates in six areas: Advocacy, Child and Family Law, Health Law, International Law and Practice, Public Interest Law, and Tax Law.
+- Certificate Programs: Loyola offers certificates in six areas: Advocacy, Child and Family Law, Health Law, International Law and Practice, Public Interest Law, and Tax Law.
 If you are interested in one of these areas, the certificate program will help you focus your studies during law school, and including the certificate on your resume will indicate your interest to potential employers.
-For more information on the certificate programs, go to http://www.luc.edu/law/registrar/degree_requirements/certificates.html.

 *What is the difference between an internship and an externship?
 Here at Loyola, we define externships as positions for which you receive credit through our externship program, and call all other unpaid positions internships.
 When you speak with employers, however, they may use the two terms interchangeably.